sablier-labs/docs/docs/solana/client-integration/01-lockup.md

 }
 ```

-To withdraw from the stream, you can now call the `withdrawFromStream` function.
+Make sure to call the `withdrawFromStream` function to execute the withdrawal on-chain.

 ```typescript
 // Withdraw 100 tokens (assuming 6 decimals)